socioboard/Socioboard-5.0/Docker.README.md

 ```

 ### Method 2 - GUI:
-There is now an optional admin panel(enabled by default, but can be disabled via `.env`) that is served on port 8080 at `/admin` (http://localhost:8080/admin by default).
+There is now an optional admin panel(enabled by default, but can be disabled via `.env`) that is served at `/admin` (https://socio.mydomain.example/admin).
 Default login details are - email: `admin@scb.example` and password: `scb@123`.
 I recommend you change these in the `.env` file as well.

 After logging in, click on your database(there should only be 1 database).
 Scroll down to the `User Activations` section(table), find your user(you can match users based on the data in `User Details` section(table)), click the 3 dots to the right of the user and click on `edit`.
 Here you can set `Activation Status` (`0` means not activated, `1` means activated), `User Plan` (ranges from `0` to `7`) and `Account Expire Date`.